 Seperation of Facilities – If you or any other person conducts another business from the location for which the dealer license is used or applied for, your display lot/customer parking area must be separate and apart from what is used for the other business.
 There must be a physical barrier that doesnt allow flow through traffic.
 Your office need not be a separate walled enclosure, but it must be a separate defined area with office furnishings.

 A dealer who operates at more than one location must have a dealer license for each location.
 This includes separate building franchises.

-Upon completion of the application, mail it to this office with a processing fee of forty dollars ($40.00); in addition, enclose another fee of fifteen dollars ($20.00) for each owner, partner, or corporate officer listed on Page 1 of the application to conduct a criminal background check and ($20.00 for each sales person criminal background check.
+Upon completion of the application, mail it to this office with a processing fee of forty dollars ($40.00); in addition, enclose another fee of twenty five dollars ($25.00) for each owner, partner, or corporate officer listed on Page 1 of the application to conduct a criminal background check.
 Make all checks payable to the “Kentucky State Treasurer”, cash will NOT be accepted and will be mailed back.
 Each application will be reviewed to determine completeness.
 The Motor Vehicle Commission meets once a month and applicants will be notified by mail of the Commission’s decision.

 Note: Your application must be received at least ten (10) working days prior to the Commission Meeting at which it is to be considered.
 This does not include the day of the meeting, weekends or holidays.
 The Commission meets the second Friday of each month, but may be changed due to holidays or bad weather.
 For an application cut-off date, please call our office at (502) 573-1000.